Top 5 Bourbon Distilleries Near Lexington KY

 What Makes It Special

-At the end of the tour you'll find a really nice bar where you can take your time and sample their lineup without feeling rushed — though with tours coming through you won't be lingering for hours.
-Town Branch produces several excellent ales, and my personal favorite is the Kentucky Bourbon Barrel Ale — aged in bourbon barrels, it's the perfect bridge between beer and bourbon culture.
-It also pairs really well with barbecue if that's your thing — and you won't have to look far, I've spotted it on the menu at several barbecue joints around Lexington.
+At the end of the tour you'll find a really nice bar where you can take your time and sample their lineup without feeling rushed, though with tours coming through you won't be lingering for hours.
+Town Branch produces several excellent ales, and my personal favorite is the Kentucky Bourbon Barrel Ale, aged in bourbon barrels and the perfect bridge between beer and bourbon culture.
+It also pairs really well with barbecue if that's your thing, and you won't have to look far.
+I've spotted it on the menu at several barbecue joints around Lexington.
 As for other food pairings, I'll leave that to your own taste.
 I'm a Doritos guy myself.
-You do you — just wash your hands if you go the Cheetos route.
+You do you.
+Just wash your hands if you go the Cheetos route.

 Insider Tips